MARYAM ALMALKI: Voice Architecture & Verbal IdentityClient

 Scope

-3 | Create editorial samples across product, social, and email
+3 | Produce editorial samples across product, social, and email

-4 | Deliver format-specific notes to ensure future consistency and tonal discipline
+4 | Provide format-specific guidance for future consistency

 Process